 sudo systemctl restart apache2 # 或 sudo systemctl restart httpd

-Configure the Apache virtual host
+Configure Apache virtual host

 `apacheconf